geeksblabla/geeksblabla.com/blablas/ep93/index.md

 0:01 - Intro and welcoming.

-0:04 - What does reactive mean in programming ?
+0:04 - What does reactive mean in programming?

-0:10 - Where is it used ?
+0:10 - Where is it used?

-0:15 - What does RP solve ?
+0:15 - What does RP solve?

 0:25 - Advantages and disadvantages of Reactive programming